Home | Simulations

 As Featured In

-This experiment aims at determining the activity of the cytoplasmic enzyme lactate dehydrogenase (LDH) released by damaged cells after exposure to the geometric concentration of different nanoparticles.
+The lactate dehydrogenase test experiment aims at determining the activity of the cytoplasmic enzyme lactate dehydrogenase (LDH) released by damaged cells after exposure to the geometric concentration of different nanoparticles.

 • Check the confluence and count cells under the microscope.
-Understanding the lactate dehydrogenase assay procedure

 • Calculate the concentration of tested chemicals and prepare the calculated doses in the cell culture medium.